You can use the gpsscli utility to load data from a file or from the stdout of a command into Tanzu Greenplum.

 Format Description

 avro Avro-format data.
 Specify the avro format when you want to load a single-object encoded Avro file.
 GPSS reads Avro data from the file and loads it into a single JSON-type column.
-You must define a mapping if you want GPSS to write the data into specific columns in the target VMware Greenplum table.
+You must define a mapping if you want GPSS to write the data into specific columns in the target Tanzu Greenplum table.

 GPSS supports libz-, lzma-, and snappy-compressed Avro data.